atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 ### 3. Create certificate issuer
 Using the yaml spec below create the certificate `Issuer` resource
-> Ensure that the certificate issuer s installed in the same namespace that the Atlassian product will be deployed to.
+> Ensure that the certificate issuer is installed in the same namespace that the Atlassian product will be deployed to.

 ```yaml
 apiVersion: cert-manager.io/v1